twbs/bootstrap/docs/getting-started/build-tools.md

 When completed, you'll be able to run the various Grunt commands provided from the command line.

-**Unfamiliar with npm?
-Don't have node installed?** That's a-okay. npm stands for [node packaged modules](http://npmjs.com/) and is a way to manage development dependencies through node.js.
-[Download and install node.js](https://nodejs.org/download/) before proceeding.

 [install-ruby]: https://www.ruby-lang.org/en/documentation/installation/
 [gembundler]: http://bundler.io/